 Close study in a specific topic or genre of literature.
 Emphasis on applying the skills of literature study to a closely focused topic.

-Prerequisites: Major in journalism, or literature and writing; junior standing.
+Prerequisites: Major or minor in English Literature or Journalism; Junior standing.
+Special Notes: May not be taken concurrently with ENL 499 or ENW 499.
 Offered: Fall.
-Special Notes: May not be taken concurrently with ENL499 or ENW499.

 Analysis of a variety of topics relevant to the practice of literary studies with special consideration given to the role of the Christian reader and writer.
 Culminates in the completion of a major research project.